How can I apply for a permit?

 • Authorizations.
 NOAA can authorize activities that are allowed under a separate local, state, or federal permit, lease, license, or other approval.

 • Certifications apply to activities existing at the time the sanctuary takes effect (November 30, 2024) that are already approved by a separate local, state, or federal permit, lease, license, or other authorization.
-NOAA could “grandfather” these existing activities into the sanctuary by certifying the underlying permit, lease, or license.
+NOAA could "grandfather" these existing activities into the sanctuary by certifying the underlying permit, lease, or license.
 NOAA may also impose terms and conditions as necessary to achieve the purposes for which the sanctuary was designated.
+For more information, see certification guidance and information document and ONMS' public notification letter.

 • Special use permits can be issued to authorize the conduct of specific activities in a sanctuary if such authorization is necessary (1) to establish conditions of access to and use of any sanctuary resource or (2) to promote public use and understanding of a sanctuary resource.